-There was a stock control system of medicines which were held on site.
+There was a stock control system of the emergency medicines which were held on site.
 This ensured that medicines did not pass their expiry date and enough medicines were available if required.

-The dentists were aware of current guidance with regards to prescribing medicines.
+The dentist was aware of current guidance with regards to prescribing medicines.

 We saw the practice occasionally issued NHS prescriptions to patients.
-We noted the practice recorded all NHS prescriptions held in the practice as described in current guidance, and to ensure their security.
+We noted there were no records of NHS prescriptions held in the practice as described in current guidance.
+The provider assured us a log would be introduced to give an audit trail and increase the security of prescription pads at the practice.

-Antimicrobial prescribing audits were being completed which indicated the dentists were following current guidelines.
+Antimicrobial prescribing audits were being completed which indicated the dentist was following current guidelines.
+The dentist told us the system was under review to ensure better data was captured and analysed.